GurpreetSran/gs/README.md

 - Sticky links on touch devices
 - Scroll position in firefox
 - Automate project deletion and adition
+- Add image loader
+- Test projects animation - there is a warning
+- Case tolerance
+- Rethink URL structure
+- Skill label styling
-- Add ability to view projects by skill
+- Preserve state by keyword
+- Lots or testing
+- Disable next button if there is only one project

-Note: All the data is being fetched from projects.json
+Note: All the projects data is being fetched from projects.json

 [Live Demo](http://gurpreetsran.github.io/gs/#/home)